What is Targeted Case Management

 DHS Targeted Case Management Program

-DHS Targeted Case Management has formal, written contracts with each county they serve.
-The DHS-TCM contract with counties can be for one or a combination of the populations eligible for TCM services.
+DHS Targeted Case Management has a formal, written contract with each region they serve.
+The contract can be for one or a combination of the populations served by DHS TCM.

 DHS Targeted Case Management: